gehrhorn/baseball-stats/README.md

 I offer thanks to Sean.
 Sports statistics are sometimes hard to come by and this is a good resource for baseball and stats geeks alike.

+## Note
+I work for MathWorks and we make MATLAB.
+Zero part of my job is selling MATLAB.
+I made this because I wanted to play with baseball stats, not to promote MATLAB.